HuntikTeam/Huntik-Writeups/Cybercoliseum/Steganography/RGB/RGB.md

 <img src="1.png" alt="output image python script" width="350"/>

--Use stegsolve to see hidden in it, we got flag :
+- Use "stegsolve" to see hidden in it, we got flag :

 <img src="2.png" alt="output image python script" width="350"/>